SoftwareAG/adabas-natural-education-package/README.md

             * through nested loop
             * without the usage of the nested loop

- * 1 scenario discussed in understanding of the Adabas
+   - 1 scenario discussed in the understanding of Adabas
-    - Retrieval of data from database
+     * Description: Retrieval of data from database
+       * You would need to first, compile the CRUISE.NSD file -contains the data definitions
+       * The main program to take the input from the user, then retrieve and print the corresponding value from the database

 ### To explore more code samples....
   http://techcommunity.softwareag.com/ecosystem/communities/public/adanat/products/natural/codesamples/